okhlybov/vscode-msys2/README.md

 #### CppTools integration

+***Note*** that the CppTools extension is currently available at [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) only meaning no out-of-the-box support for alternative VS Code builds such as VSCodium.

 ##### Launch & debug configuration

 In order to configure the per project configuration in `.vscode/launch.json` file which plays nicely with the [CppTools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) debugging funcionality, issue the command **`Ctrl+Shift+P` |> Open launch.json** and paste the configuration below